ebarcott-aerospike/ako-doc-dev/docs/Cluster-configuration-settings.md

 ## Pod Spec

 Configures the Kubernetes pod running Aerospike server.
-Sidecar containers for monitoring, or running connectors can be added to each Aerospike pod.
+Sidecar containers for monitoring or running connectors can be added to each Aerospike pod.

 | Field    | Required | Type                                                                            | Default | Description                                                                                                     |
 | -------- | -------- | ------------------------------------------------------------------------------- | ------- | --------------------------------------------------------------------------------------------------------------- |